MARK YOUR CALENDARS FOR THE NEXT UNIFIED LEADERSHIP COUNCIL MEETING ON NOVEMBER 13TH

-The Unified Leadership Council will meet next at Camp Hill UMC on October 2nd in Room 118/119 at 6:30pm.
-All are welcome!
+The Unified Leadership Council will meet next at Camp Hill UMC on November 13th in Room 118/119 at 6:30pm.
+These meetings are open to all members of the church!

 ONE YEAR TERM